FabricAttachedMemory/Emulation/README.md

 re-run the script.

-If your host system is NOT Stretch or Ubuntu 16/17 you may be able to use a Docker Stretch container to create the VMs, then run them on your host OS.
-That effort is just getting underway.
+If your host system is NOT Stretch or Ubuntu 16/17 you may be able to use a Docker Stretch container to create the VMs, then run them under QEMU on your host OS.
+[That effort documented here.](Docker.md)

 Before running *emulation_configure.sh* several environment variables must be set or exported that represent choices for the script.
 VM images are